Jacob Murphy: Loan spells

 After his loan spell at Blackpool came to an end, Murphy joined League One club Scunthorpe United on a month-long loan.
 Two days later on 10 January 2015, he made his Scunthorpe United debut, making his first start, where he provided an assist for Tom Hopper, who was also making his debut, in a 4–1 win over Walsall.
 After making three appearances for the club, Murphy's loan spell with Scunthorpe United came to an end.

 Murphy next joined League One club Colchester United on loan until the end of the season.
 He made his Colchester United debut on 14 March 2015 on the right wing, in a 3–2 loss to Crawley Town.
 He then scored in the next game against Yeovil Town on 17 March 2015, which Colchester won 2–0.
 He scored two goals in two games in three days against Port Vale and Barnsley.
-The last two games of the season saw Murphy scored in a 1–1 draw against Swindon Town and then helped the club survive relegation when they beat Preston North End.
+The last two games of the season saw Murphy score in a 1–1 draw against Swindon Town and he then helped the club survive relegation when they beat Preston North End.

 On 14 August 2015, Murphy signed for Coventry City on a season-long loan deal.